 The ESG criteria are an important element of opportunity and risk management in asset management and are defined as a principle in the foundation's investment regulations.
-The Substitute Occupational Benefit Institution thus aims to make an impact on ESG issues.
+The Substitute Occupational Benefit Institution thereby aims to highlight the importance of ESG topics.
 In order to ensure the long-term success of its equity investments, the foundation actively exercises its shareholder rights.
 In doing so, it follows the guidelines for exercising voting rights of the Ethos foundation and thus fulfils its fiduciary responsibility towards its beneficiaries.